Murray reaches summit to enter British sporting folklore

 There were ironic shouts of "C'mon Roger" and C'mon Rafa", but as Murray and Djokovic embellished a rivalry that began when they were 12-year-olds it was hard to disagree that they are now the biggest draws in men's tennis.

-Similar in style, they have both turned retrieving lost causes and switching from defense to attack into an art-form.
+Similar in style, they have both turned retrieving lost causes and switching from defence to attack into an art-form.

 The opening three games on Sunday took 20 minutes with a succession of punishing baseline rallies leaving both men gasping in the hottest temperatures of the fortnight.